skhemissa/Open-Source-CyberSOC/README.md

 The following capability is not covered in this initiative: management of protection solutions that generate events processed by the CyberSOC.
 Protecting a Corporate Information Systems (Corporate IS) based on open solutions is another subject.
 It is not covered in this initiative.

-When relevant, tips from structuring the CyberSOC organisation on each capability are provided.

 This initiative is not intended to debate about the competition between open source and commercial solutions.
 Starting with open source solutions is a good way for, with a minimum of CAPEX:
 1. Developing skills on a new topic;
 2. Understanding the needs of the organisation;